jaketlarson/cooltip/README.md

 Cooltip is a jQuery tooltip plugin, intended to be lightweight and flexible.

+# Demos, Options, and API
+See the Cooltip homepage http://jaketlarson.github.io to see the tooltip script in action with available options.

 # Installation
 1. To get started, clone the repository:
   <code>git clone https://github.com/jaketlarson/cooltip.git</code>